Stars score 4 on 30 shots in 2nd period, beat Ducks 5-3

 Dallas finally took advantage of the huge advantage in shots on goal at 11:14 of the second, when Radulov scored from the left faceoff circle on the Stars’ first power play.
 At that point, they had outshot Anaheim 28-13.

-The third period brought an entirely different style of play, with Anaheim outshooting Dallas 11-7.

-NOTES: Dallas twice has had 25 shots in a period, most recently in the second period against Pittsburgh on March 16, 1997. .
-Anaheim’s captain, C Ryan Getzlaf, (pulled groin muscle) missed his third game.
-RW Carter Rowney left the game with an upper-body injury. .
-Radulov’s goal made him the first Dallas player to score a goal in each of the first four games. .
-Khubodin was making his first start for Dallas.
-He played 147 games (67-51-16 record) in his first nine seasons with four other teams. .
-Seguin leads the Stars with 10 points (3 goals, 7 assists).
-Silfverberg had six points (two goals, four assists) to lead the Ducks.
+NOTES: Dallas twice has had 25 shots in a period, most recently in the second period against Pittsburgh on March 16, 1997. … Anaheim’s captain, C Ryan Getzlaf, (pulled groin muscle) missed his third game.
+RW Carter Rowney left the game with an upper-body injury. … Seguin leads the Stars with 10 points (3 goals, 7 assists).
+Silfverberg has six points (two goals, four assists) to lead the Ducks.

 UP NEXT